Pattern Library

 How patterns are used in a review

-Patterns turn raw spend into a handoff decision.
+Patterns turn raw spend into a margin decision: keep, cap, re-tier, reprice, or kill.

 1